justpiple/school-canteen-api/README.md

    cp env.example .env
    ```

    - Create a MySQL database for the project.
-- Update the `.env` file with your database connection string and other necessary environment variables
+   - Update the `.env` file with your database connection string and other necessary environment variables.

 4. **Run Prisma migrations**: